BlaqueDevs/se-assignment-day-5-technical-writing-and-review-MURACHIAJIMMY/README.md

 Sufficient White Space:
 Use sufficient white space to improve readability and reduce visual clutter.
 Accessibility Features:
-When creating online content, make sure to add alt text to images, so that screen readers can describe the images to visually impaired users.
+When creating online content, make sure to add alt text to images so that screen readers can describe the images to visually impaired users.

 5. Interactive Elements:

 Interactive Tutorials: